What are the Best Stock Photography Platforms to Get Started & Make Money?

 The one downside is that you need to draft your own legal terms and agreement, and beyond me telling you that you need to do it to protect yourself, I cannot say anymore to help you.

-If you choose to sell yourself, be smart, and do your homework.
-You need to protect your work!
+That being said, if you choose to sell your work yourself, be smart, and do your homework.
+You need to protect your hard work!

 @noahawaii